 You can chase that down with chocolate offerings from Galler, also in the Grand Place, or Van Tilborgh, one block away.
 Or if you want to continue the street food theme, try the tempting Belgian waffles (gaufres de Liege are best) and ice cream from Laurentino.

-In search of artisanal Belgian meat and cheese for a picnic lunch for the beach or cycling trip?
+In search of artisanal Belgian meat and cheese for a picnic lunch for a day trip to Ostend or to fuel a cycling trip to Damme?
 Stop in at Diksmuids Boterhuis.
-This small charcuterie shop has been in business since 1933, and is the ideal spot to sample and purchase Flemish specialties from around the region.
+This small charcuterie shop has been in business since 1933, and is the ideal spot to sample and purchase local Flemish specialties from around the region.

 There is no shortage of excellent restaurants in Bruges for delicious sit-down meals.
 If you want a really special Brugeois meal, save your Euros and visit Bistro de Schaar, a neighbourhood restaurant specializing in grilled food.
 On the way there or back, stop to enjoy one of the few green parks and playgrounds in the city at AstridPark.
 The kids can feed the swans and play on the swings while you relax and re-energize after a busy day or active weekend visiting the city.